digiscot/digiscot-website/pages/events.md

 ## Upcoming events

+### Skyscanner OneDay event 7th October 2016

+Talks and digital workshops from the lovely folks at Skyscanner.
+Further info to follow...

-### One Digital meetups
+### One Digital meetups 2016

-Our free One Digital meetups are for anyone in the third sector with an interest in digital.
+Our free One Digital meetups starting on the 1st September are for anyone in the third sector with an interest in digital.

 [One Digital meetup - Stirling](http://www.scvo.org.uk/events/one-digital-meet-up-stirling/)